DPT, CMTPT, BCB-PMD, HSP

 In 2009, she became a Certified Pilates Instructor by completing 750 training hours with Freedom Physical Therapy’s Pilates Teacher Training Program.

 In June 2012, she was certified through Myopain Seminars as a manual trigger point therapist (CMTPT).
 Nina is currently effectively utilizing intramuscular dry needling in her practice.
-This treatment has been proven to be very affective in treating chronic pain conditions, headaches, pelvic pain, TMJ pain and dysfunction, as well as back, neck, and extremity pain.
+This treatment has been proven to be very effective in treating chronic pain conditions, headaches, pelvic pain, TMJ pain and dysfunction, as well as back, neck, and extremity pain.
+Nina has also received further specialized training in intramuscular dry needling techniques for the pelvic floor musculature.

 In her free time, Nina enjoys spending time with her husband and two sons, running, traveling, and practicing the Pilates Method.